MtthsB/Whats_Next/README.md

 ## 2. World Page
 2001: Hook up page with API
-2002: Create page grid for country information display
+2002: Create and style page structure for country information display
 2003: Set up pagination system
 2004: Style loading of new information